 A study of both qualitative and quantitative research methodologies, this course teaches students to become critical consumers of social research in order to enhance their practice knowledge and skills.
 Course focus is also on building students' abilities to scientifically evaluate services they deliver in an accountable manner both at the single-case level and program and/or agency evaluation.
 Cross-credited with SOC 3361.
-Credit will only be awarded for SWK 3361 or SOC 3361.
+Only three credit hours will be awarded for SWK 3361 or SOC 3361.
 This is a required course for social work majors.
 Spring.